 The artworks and articles will be informative but many will connect with the humorous side of life and the human condition.
 Satire, parody, pastiche and a little bit of camp will be used to communicate the themes of the carnivalesque, the grotesque and the spectacle to inform and delight readers.
-Primarily interested in society and the commons, Meta Pleb takes inspiration from the philosophies of Mikhail Bakhtin’s Rabelais and His World and Guy Debord’s Society of the Spectacle to poke fun at celebrity, institutions and politicians.
-Most humourous articles are designed to laugh with society but there is no guaranty that some writing or art may not laugh at it too.
+Primarily interested in society and the commons, Meta Pleb takes inspiration from the philosophies of Mikhail Bakhtin’s Rabelais and His World and The Situationist International to poke fun at celebrity, institutions and politicians.
+Most humorous articles are designed to laugh with society but there is no guaranty that some writing or art may not laugh at it too.
 Questioning the difference between humour and wit is will be a common theme for discussion featured at the end of articles.

 Media and the Arts

 The lines between art and media are blurring.
 This topic has been discussed by experts for many years.
 Fine art experts tout the media and alternative forms of creation such as video games as an abomination of what “real art” consists of in the eyes of the public.
 While the fringe claims that the term art encompasses all creative processes and activities that mankind participates in.